albar965/littlenavmap-manual/en/SEARCH.md

 #### ![Show on Map](../images/icons/showonmap.png "Show on Map") Show on Map {#show-on-map}

-Shows either the airport diagram or zooms to the navaid on the map.
+Shows either the airport diagram or zooms to the navaid, userpoint or other features on the map.

+#### Follow Selection {#follow-selection}

+The map view will be centered - not zoomed in - on the selected feature when this function is enabled.

 #### ![Filter by Entries including](../images/icons/filter-add.png "Filter by Entries including")![Filter by Entries excluding](../images/icons/filter-remove.png "Filter by Entries excluding") Filter by Entries including/excluding {#filter-by-entries-including-excluding}